Skip to content

 Wall of Honor

-Your heroes are now well prepared for battle.
-In TKSL Basic Training, we share all the tips and tricks to help you hold your own in combat against others.
-First and most importantly, practice makes perfect.
-Sharpen your skills on PvP Saturdays, participate regularly in Desert and Winter Storm, and gain PvP experience.
+Your heroes are now well equipped for battle.
+In TKSL Basic Training, we pass on the tips and tricks that help you survive in fights against other players.
+The first and most important lesson is simple: practice matters.
+Test yourself on PvP Saturdays, join Desert Storm and Winter Storm regularly, and build real PvP experience.

 Using Shields

-Please also keep your gatherers at the base.
-Otherwise, they'll get bombed off resource tiles too.
+Also keep your gatherers at home.
+Otherwise they can be bombed off resource tiles as well.
 As a rule of thumb, all squads should be removed from the wall.

 Teleporters

-The most important ability in active PvP is the teleporter.
-You must understand the different functions to effectively escape from stronger opponents.
+The single most important tool in active PvP is the teleporter.
+You need to understand how each type works if you want to escape stronger opponents consistently.

-As a rule, if the free VS teleport is not available, all squads must stay at base!
-Otherwise, you're defenseless against attacks.
+As a rule, if the free VS Teleport is not available, all squads must stay in your base.
+Otherwise, you are completely exposed to attacks.

 VS Teleport

-The free VS Teleport is by far the most powerful teleport.
-On Saturday, you can teleport to the VS opponent for free.
-Depending on the outcome of the Warzone Duel, as an attacker you can also teleport to the defending warzones.
-Not only is the teleport free, but you don't even have to recall your squads to base first.
-All squads are ready for action after teleporting.
-All other teleporters require squads to be at base.
+The free VS Teleport is by far the strongest teleport in the game.
+On Saturday, it lets you teleport to the VS opponent for free.
+Depending on the outcome of the Warzone Duel, attackers may also be able to teleport into defending warzones.
+The teleport is not just free, it also does not require you to recall your squads first.
+After teleporting, all squads are immediately ready again.
+Every other teleporter requires all squads to be back at base.

-That's why the teleport is only available every five minutes.
-The countdown starts as soon as you teleport to another warzone.
-You can always teleport back for free the same way, but then you have to wait for the cooldown for a new teleport if it hasn't already expired.
-You can also manually navigate to the corresponding warzones (e.g., via Favorites) and teleport by clicking on an empty tile.
-If the VS teleport is available for that warzone, it's also free.
-The same applies to all free teleports to other warzones—they all share the same five-minute cooldown:
+That is why it has a five-minute cooldown.
+The timer starts as soon as you teleport into another warzone.
+You can always teleport back for free the same way, but if you want to go again you have to wait for the shared cooldown unless it has already expired.
+You can also go to the relevant warzone manually, for example via Favorites, and click an empty tile.
+If the VS Teleport is available for that warzone, the teleport is still free.
+All free teleports into other warzones share the same five-minute cooldown:

-- Warzone Grouping: In the Warzone Duel menu, click "Grouping" at the bottom to teleport to all defending warzones (works regardless of your own duel outcome).
+• Warzone Grouping: In the Warzone Duel menu, click Grouping at the bottom to teleport to all defending warzones.
+This works regardless of the result of your own duel.

-- During the Meteorite Iron War, you can teleport to the warzone where the event takes place during both time windows.
+• During the Meteorite Iron War, you can teleport to the warzone where the event is taking place during both event windows.

 Alliance Teleporter

-The Alliance Teleporter can be used in your own warzone to teleport to the rally point.
-Therefore, this teleporter only works in your alliance's warzone.
-Also, you should only use it if R4 regularly moves the rally point on battle days.
-Otherwise, there's a risk that enemies will find the rally point and attack there.
-You should never teleport to the alliance's central base around the Capitol.
-Enemies naturally look there first, and you're an easy target.
-Only join the positioning with an active shield.
+The Alliance Teleporter can be used inside your own warzone to jump to the alliance rally point.
+That means it only works in your alliance's home warzone.
+You should also only use it if your R4s regularly move the rally point on battle days.
+Otherwise enemies can find that point and attack it.
+Never teleport into the alliance's central Capitol area.
+That is the first place enemies will look, and it makes you an easy target.
+Only return to the positioning once you have an active shield again.

 Random Teleporter